A couple weekends ago I became acutely aware of how sweet motherhood

 examines me as though a seasoned lawyer and my two year old (James)

-behaves more like bulldozer in human toddler form.
+behaves more like a bulldozer in human toddler form.

 If you could listen to a bit of my day you'd hear: